Student Leadership Principles

 A MENTOR

-All of us needs someone in our life that we are spiritually afraid of.
-Somebody who could challenge us spiritually areas that we did not challenge ourselves.
+Young leaders, actually all of us, need someone in our life that we are spiritually afraid of.
+Somebody who could challenge us spiritually in areas that we do not challenge ourselves.
 The hardest person to lead is yourself.

 So it really helps your natural and spiritual growth to have others who can lead us strongly.
 For example, MAYBE A PARA-CHURCH LEADER, A LOCAL EDUCATOR, A REGIONAL YOUTH MINISTRY LEADER OR PROFESSIONAL, OR EVEN A RETIRED MINISTER.